20 Ways To Lower Inflammation: A Functional Medicine Expert Explains

 Meet the protein that measures inflammation levels.

-C-reactive protein or CRP is an inflammatory protein that is one of best ways to measure your inflammation levels.
-Produced mainly by the liver, we all make CRP and in normal levels CRP helps fight off infections and protect your body.
+C-reactive protein or CRP2 is an inflammatory protein that is one of best ways to measure your inflammation levels.
+Produced mainly2 by the liver, we all make CRP and in normal levels CRP helps fight off infections and protect your body.
 You see, inflammation is not inherently bad but just like anything else in the body—like hormones and bacteria—inflammation is subject to the Goldilocks principle: It can't be too high or too low; it needs to be just right.

 Inflammation becomes damaging when it flares unchecked, like a forest fire fueled by gasoline.
 The CRP test measures your inflammatory firestorm.